srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/08-Implement Azure Functions.md

    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-1. Select the **Resources** tab, then in actions select deallocate for deallocated the VM, it will be Cost effective.

 ### Review
 In this lab, you have completed:
 - Create a Function app